 After a successful year as the Associate Director, CDR Carney promoted to the position of Director for Healthcare Business at Naval Hospital Pensacola.
 Through innovative thinking, he led the restructuring on metric reporting and analysis for 12 Medical Home Ports and 38 specialty care clinics, leading to several “best practices” and improved efficiency, access, and patient satisfaction.

 As the Director of Primary Care and Mental Health at the Bureau of Medicine and Surgery, Commander Carney lead his team to new level in the optimization of the Medical Home Port model.
 He also oversaw the first military pain management policy, while orchestrating the development of a Tri-Service pain model and strategy.

 Currently, CDR Carney serves as the Director of Clinical Programs at HQMC Health Services.

-CDR Manning’s awards include the Meritorious Service Medal with two gold stars, the Joint Service Commendation Medal, the Joint Achievement Medal and the Navy Achievement Medal with gold star.
+CDR Carney’s awards include the Meritorious Service Medal X 2 and the Navy Achievement Medal.